 Trigger warning: this story contains references to baby loss and miscarriage.

 As part of Baby Loss Awareness Week (9-15th October), The Evewell is sharing different experiences of losing a baby – and eventually finding joy in parenthood.
-Today, we continue to follow Leonie and Mark’s journey.
+Today, we continue to follow Leonie and Mark’s journey (the first half of Leonie’s story can be found here).
 In the first instalment, they discover that Leoni’s fibroids mean that IVF and surrogacy are their best hopes for starting a family.
 Sadly, they experience baby loss three times at different stages of the process.
 Now we pick up their story and find out what happened next…